Visual Design and Multimedia, Associate of Science Degree (A.S.)

 This course expands on design theory and practices used in visual design covered in previous courses while introducing additional design components.
 Topics focus on developing knowledge of; design elements, design principles, gestalt principles, color theory, typography, and conceptualization.
 Project throughout the course will guide students on utilizing a verity of design components through practical application of 2D and 3D design solutions.

-This course will take students through the process of understanding how light works to create color.
-In this class students may uncover the science behind color and how light allows us to see color.
-This course may cover topics on color spectrum, the behavior of light as it is reflected, refracted and absorbed, value, hue, saturation, color harmony, and contrast.
+This course guides students through the principles of light and its role in creating color.
+Students will explore the science behind color perception and how light enables us to see and interpret colors.
+Topics may include the color spectrum, the behavior of light through reflection, refraction, and absorption, as well as key concepts such as value, hue, saturation, color harmony, and contrast.

 In this class students will look at Animation software and learn basic concept of animation.
 Students will learn how to plan, create, and refine animations.
 Furthermore, students will also learn about the history of animation.